Radmanded/resume/README.md

 ## PERSONAL STATEMENT

 I am a dedicated problem solver focused on digital transformation and CX (Customer Success).
 I have over ten years of experience in IT, and I am a strong believer in the power of open-source software, cloud, AI, and APIs.
 My never-quit attitude towards learning and ambition to change the world with technology is what drives me.
-I am committed to providing the best customer experience possible and outperforming my peers.
+I am committed to providing the best customer experience possible and bring joy to those around me.

 ## SKILLS